zeetabit/worksection-jira/README.md

     `command:jira:syncTasks`

-2) Sync with WS the loaded from JIRA tasks
+2) Load from WS

-    This command will push to WorkSection projects, issues and worklogs.
+    This command for load add proj, tasks, timemoney's.

     `command:ws:syncTasks`

+3) Sync

+    This command will push the WS entities to WorkSection projects, issues and worklogs.

+    For sync we have a `syncable` entity for each other JIRA projects to customized selected WS projects.

+    PS: project could not be create in WS, only associating.

+    `TODO`